NeutronCSS/neutroncss/README.md

 When building it we did away with redundant concepts and ideas that many frameworks still use, such as littering your HTML with classes, or manually declaring each column in the HTML, or being restricted to a specific grid layout.

 ##Adding Neutron to your project.
-Adding Neutron to your project is as simple as downloading the neutron assets and then including the `_neutron.scss` at the top of your SASS stylesheet.
+Adding Neutron to your project is as simple as downloading the neutron assets and then including the `_neutron.scss` at the top of your Sass stylesheet.

 	@include "neutron/neutron";